phase2/outline/CONTRIBUTING.md

 Run the following steps to ensure your environment is installed and up to date.
 This assumes you are using [NVM](https://github.com/nvm-sh/nvm) locally to manage your NPM version(s).

+*If you would like to use Docker containers, see below.*

 ```bash
 # Checkout the repository.
 git clone git@github.com:phase2/outline.git && cd outline